F3lipeB0rges/F3lipeB0rges/README.md

 ## Yo!
 I'm Felipe Borges

 - 🔭 I’m a Computer Science Student at Federal University of Roraima
-- 💻 Currently learning some programming languages and getting interested in Software Engineering
+- 💻 Currently learning some programming languages and getting interested in Dev Mobile
-- 😄 Pronouns: One/Piece
 - 🎮 I currently play Valorant and Rocket League!

 ### Contact Me: